What Are Energy Efficiency Grants?

 Grant Funding Won't Last Forever

 The Warm Homes Plan is a time-limited programme.
-ECO4 is already in its final phase.
 With the 2030 EPC C deadline for landlords approaching and funding pots reducing, the cost of waiting is rising.

 Households that act now can access full funding.
 Those who wait may face partial funding, or none at all, and have to self-fund improvements that could cost thousands.